compserv/hknweb/README.md

 This approach requires less space, and is faster if your computer already has Python and GNU Make installed (i.e. most GNU/Linux machines.)

-Developing on `hknweb` requires a virtual environment so that every developer has the exact same development environment i.e. any errors that a developer has is not due to difference in configuration.
+Developing on `upeweb` requires a virtual environment so that every developer has the exact same development environment i.e. any errors that a developer has is not due to difference in configuration.
 We will be using Python's built-on [`venv`](https://docs.python.org/3/library/venv.html) to make our virtual environment.
 This command creates our virtual environment.
 ```sh
 $ make venv
 ```